Forgiving Jimmy Kimmel

 It’s an awkward juxtaposition: Kimmel, after all, has not previously had a problem with introducing pain into public platforms.
 (As he told Faris during the same interview, “We’ve matured enough … to the point where we can accept late-night talk show hosts speaking about a serious subject.
 And I think that it’s almost necessary now.”)
 Kimmel’s political activism—a coda to the coming-of-age story that was occasioned, specifically, by his status as a father—has burnished his celebrity, not only as an entertainer, but also as a teller of truths and an influencer of public opinion.
 The late-night host is, Vulture has suggested, the new Walter Cronkite.
 He is now, as CNN put it, “America’s conscience.”

 If so, though, it’s a role he wears, like the oversized shirts he sported on The Man Show, loosely.
-Kimmel, precisely because of his background—precisely because he once produced a show named Crank Yankers, under the banner of Jackhole Productions; and precisely because he once starred in an elaborate and casually homophobic musical sequence titled “I’m Fucking Ben Affleck”; and precisely because he owes his fame to “a joyous celebration of chauvinism”—makes for a particularly awkward ambassador of the #MeToo message, whatever kind of message that turns out to be on Sunday.
+Kimmel, precisely because of his background—precisely because he once produced a show named Crank Yankers, under the banner of Jackhole Productions; and precisely because he once starred in an elaborate and casually homophobic musical sequence titled “I’m Fucking Ben Affleck”; and precisely because he owes his fame to “a joyous celebration of chauvinism”—makes for a particularly awkward ambassador of the #MeToo message, however it manifests on Sunday.
 Kimmel may have matured before Americans’ eyes; it is an evolution, however, built on his start as an irreverent prankster, ogling and giggling and refusing to take anything—politics, women, himself—seriously.

 The first episode of The Man Show was shot in part at the Hoover Dam, just outside of Kimmel’s hometown of Las Vegas.
 Kimmel and Carolla had chosen the setting for the premiere, they explained, because the dam was a work not just of men, but also of manliness itself: strong, hardy, hearty.
 The structure was also, they insisted, deeply symbolic.
 The world needed, Carolla explained, “a dam to hold back the tidal wave of feminization that is flooding this country”—a dam, Kimmel added, “to stop the river of estrogen that is drowning us in political correctness.”
 And “a dam to urinate off of when we’re really drunk.”